 The Napoleon Prestige Pro Gas Grills are the best of this style of grill.
 Above this price range, you are well into complete stainless steel construction, though not necessarily better performance or durability.
 Because these grills use a mixture of metals, they can put more money into features.
 And that is the big point here.
 Want a simple grill?
 You can certainly save money with a Weber Genesis, a Broil King, or a Napoleon Prestige or Rogue.

 But when it comes to features, these grills are loaded.
 Side burners that sear steaks or heat large pots.
 Full rotisserie systems.
-Smoker burners.
+Smoker burners with a smoker box.
 They have it all, and they do it very well.
 True, you might be paying over $4,000USD for the biggest of these grills, but you get so much.
 And you get durability and a great warranty.

 Weber is the industry leader in almost every category of outdoor cooking.
 So the big question is, who makes the better grill.
 A decade ago, I would have said to put your money on Weber.
 Better value.
 But Weber’s gas grills have gotten lighter and weaker over the years.
 Weber is known for service and a great warranty.
 The Napoleon warranty is better.
 You can’t call them 24×7, but is that really a thing anymore?